 “As Rob has acted more, he has become less conscious of the camera and more connected to the character,” said Wyck Godfrey, a producer of the first three films.
 Mr. Pattinson’s confidence is growing, he said, but the actor can still be self-deprecating to a fault.
 “Rob comes out of every scene thinking, ‘Oh God, that was a disaster.’ ”

 Mr. Pattinson won’t have much time to parse the results, much less take a six-month vacation, which is what Mr. Godfrey said the young actor needs.
-Production for “Breaking Dawn” starts as soon as October.
+Production for “Breaking Dawn

 Source: The New York Times